AyushGoyal26/FlashKart/README.md

 For the checkout process, we integrated two payment methods: UPI (which currently works only on Android) and Razorpay.
 The Razorpay integration uses a demo/test mode since this is not a production app.
 Although users can go through the motions of selecting a payment method, the app currently doesn’t complete actual transactions — a feature we plan to implement more fully in the future.

+5. UI/UX Considerations

+We placed a strong emphasis on creating a user-friendly interface that mirrors the experience of using a professional app.
+This included designing a splash screen with a loading indicator, using consistent color schemes, and ensuring that navigation was intuitive.
+While the app isn’t fully feature-complete, the foundation we’ve built offers a smooth and visually appealing user experience.

 https://medium.com/@jainarpit579/building-flashkart-an-e-commerce-store-4d6e488025a3